guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 throughout my styles.

 I also tend to use a prefix with variables so I know what they are supposed to be for.
-Becuase you can store anything in a variable, you could do the
+Because you can store anything in a variable, you could do the
 following:

 	$padding: 2em;